Student-centric advice and objective recommendations

 College Application Deadlines 2023-2024: What You Need to Know

 A new college application season is around the corner.
 Therefore, it’s important that you know when your colleges’ deadlines are so that you can prepare as early as possible.
-To ease your college application process, we’ve compiled general information on 2021-2022 college application deadlines.
-We did our best to cover a wide majority of universities.
-Keep reading to find out 2021-2022 college application deadlines for regular decision, early action, early decision, and more!
+To ease your college application process, we’ve compiled general information on 2023-2024 college application deadlines.
+We did our best to cover a wide variety of popular universities.
+Keep reading to find out 2023-2024 college application deadlines for regular decision, early action, early decision, and more!

 In terms of school specific application components, they’re usually quite similar school-to-school, but certain components like essay questions may differ.
 On the bright side, though, school-specific essays are usually far shorter than the main application essay.
 Think ~250 words rather than 650, which is significant.

 No matter when and where you apply, there are some basic things you’ll need to submit to apply to colleges.
 These include: